 The following settings are available to control where LODs transition based on screen size.
 Additionally, material tessellation can now be controlled, which gives the added performance benefit while using a Directional light with dynamic shadowing enabled.

 New: Proxy LOD System (Experimental)

 The new Proxy LOD system is an experimental Plugin for producing low poly LOD with baked materials for multiple meshes.
-The new system is used by HLOD and is a replacement for Simplygon.
+Proxy LOD is used by the Hierarchical Level of Detail system (HLOD) and adds an alternative to the existing reduction capabilities provided by Simplygon.